Things to do, places to go

 Borderlands Outdoor - Caving, climbing, bushcraft, archery and other outdoor activities

-Lydney Park Estate Gardens - Roman Temple and rhododendrons galore.
-Open on select days in the spring.
+Lydney Park Estate Gardens- Roman Temple and rhododendrons galore on select days in the spring.

-Court Farm Lakes - Wild Swimming, SUP Yoga and Retreat days at this lovely spot with a little cafe.
+Court Farm Lakes - Wild Swimming, sauna, SUP Yoga and events at this lovely spot with a little cafe.

-Dean Forest Railway - Train rides and experience on a 4.5 mile heritage line running amongst woodland and countryside.
+Dean Forest Railway - 4.5 mile heritage line running amongst woodland and countryside.

-Wye Valley Flowers - Flower Farm; growing, floristry and seasonal flower workshops and courses, plus flower shop run by the lovely Jo Thompson.
+Wye Valley Flowers - Flower Farm; growing, floristry and seasonal workshops run by the lovely Jo.

 Harts Barn Cookery School - Cookery experiences.

-Taurus Crafts - Creativity, crafts, cafe and shopping plus Coinros Garden Centre (good value).
+Taurus Crafts - Creativity, crafts, cafe and shopping plus Coinros Garden Centre.

 Leaf Creative - Wonderful garden centre with good cafe set amongst lovely mature planting inside and out.
 Events and pop-ups too.